-It is easy to assume that government and public sector organizations are similar to private sector companies in the way they procure their tools such as technology solutions.
-While government entities need many of the same software solutions and services as enterprises, the way that they procure these solutions and their decision making processes are vastly different because fundamentally, each of them are held accountable by different interest groups.
-The public sector is often driven by more stringent regulatory standards, tighter budgets, limited internal resources, and their definition of a “bottomline” is different than that of a company.
+It is easy to assume that government and public sector organizations are similar to private sector companies in the way they procure tools, such as technology solutions.
+However, while government entities need many of the same software solutions and services as enterprises, the way that they procure these solutions and their decision making processes are vastly different.
+Fundamentally, each of these types of organizations are held accountable by different interest groups.
+The public sector is often driven by more stringent regulatory standards, tighter budgets and limited internal resources while a public company is driven by profit, internal stakeholders, board members and customer needs.

 Evaluating these differences, it is clear that government organizations need to be calculated and fiscally responsible in the way that they approach software procurement.
-Yet they also need a way to help them evaluate more and better technologies while maintaining an air of fairness, as well as more tools to aid them in their procurement journeys.
+Yet they also need a way to help them evaluate more and better technologies while maintaining objectivity, as well as more tools to aid them in their procurement processes.

-Automated tail spend management solutions offer government procurement and technology professionals a suite of price transparency tools that help save valuable time and taxpayer money by allowing them to quickly gauge the real price of a given software solution, saving them a lot of time and energy on the price research portion of the process and a lot of money on the actual purchase of the software by using the data as leverage in the price negotiation.
+Intelligent sourcing, like Fairmarkit, offers government procurement professionals price transparency and competitive data that helps save valuable time and taxpayer money by allowing them to quickly gauge the average price of a given software solution.
+This data can save them a lot of time and manual effort on the price research portion of the process and a lot of money on the actual purchase of the software by using the data as leverage in the price negotiation.